AggelosTh/microblogging/README.md

 ```bash
 docker-compose up -d
 ```
-Then you can inspect the API via the Swagger Interface at http://localhost:8000/docs/.
+Then you can inspect the API via the Swagger Interface at http://localhost:8000/docs/. <br>
+To gain access you have to use these credentials:\
+username: admin@microblogging.com\
+password: changethis

 # Endpoints description
 All requested endpoints have been implemented.